 Rombeiro House, 34 Devonshire Drive, Novato

 The granddaddy of Marin County’s decorated houses, The Rombeiro House has been a family tradition for us since our daughter was small, and for the Rombeiros for 18 years.
 I know of nothing else like it.
 “Labor of Love” only scratches the surface of the intense effort that Ed Rombeiro and his family put out every year.

 The Rombeiros greet everyone who comes to their house, every night from early December to January 6.
 And they welcome them inside their home, where people walk, sometimes in slow-moving lines, from room to decorated room.

-There’s even a whole room that is transformed into a model train tableau.
+There’s even a whole room that is transformed into an elaborate model train tableau.

 It is said that the Rombeiros use more than 100,000 lights and that 39,000 people come through the home to experience its magic each year.
 (There’s a collection box outside to help the family with their electric bill.)
 We usually get a hello, a goodbye, or both from Ed Rombeiro, who told us that the tradition of extensive holiday decorations (perhaps not this extensive) originated in his family’s native country the Azores.
 The Rombeiro House web site has directions and hours.
 It is open through January 6th.

 Photos: Rombeiro Family (top), Susan Sachs Lipman